 Unlike politics, policy is about tomorrow.
 We do ourselves a disservice if we allow today’s cynicism to prevent us from investing in the future.

-However, as much as good and smart policy is a defence against demagoguery and an investment in future innovation, it is as deeply vulnerable.
+However, as much as good and smart policy is a defense against demagoguery and an investment in future innovation, it is as deeply vulnerable.
 If public policy can be harnessed to produce positive future outcomes, there is nothing to prevent it from being equally serviceable to dangerous and regressive visions of tomorrow.
 This danger is very real: all it takes is apathy on the part of thoughtful people.

 If we disengage, we can be sure that someone else will step in.
 Apathy, then, is not an option.
 The answer to why we must bother is that, if we don’t, we risk giving up a powerful tool for future change.
 We risk surrendering the politics of the future to the same vanity and shallowness that has so pervasively infected the politics of today.